Decking rotting is a common problem. There are some simple methods to save rooting decking and replace the decking board, you should try them.

 Due to rotting inside the deck, it is detected a little later.
 Because of this, rot keeps on spreading continuously.
 While decaying of the upper part of the deck is quickly detected.

-There are many ways to stop it, today we will mention some special and easy method in this blog.
+There are many ways to stop it, In this post, I mentioned some special and easy methods in this blog.

 How to repair rotted deck joist?

 Required some tools and their uses